Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Efficiency and Budget Balance

+This result does not rule out that the mechanism may suffer a net loss.
+However, such loss is bounded by a small constant (see \cref{sec:exp} for an empirical evaluation of such loss).

-\paragraph{The GSP-EFX mechanism} We study efficiency and budget balance of the GSP-EFX mechanism.
+Second, we study efficiency and budget balance of the GSP-EFX mechanism.
 The allocation done by the mechanism is described in Section \ref{sec:fair gsp auctions} and it is obtained by the composition of the GSP mechanism with the group EFX fair division scheme.
-The payments of GSP-EFX are computed as in~\cref{eq:payments}, i.e., the payments are reduced appropriately for those agents that are assigned to a worse slot in the composite mechanism.
-As for the efficiency of GSP-EFX, the following holds. \begin{restatable}{theorem}{ALGEfx} GSP-EFX achieves a value that is at least a fraction $1/3$ of the value of GSP, i.e., for all bid vectors $\bv\in\B$, $\alg^\textsc{c}(\bv) \geq \frac{1}{3} \alg^\textsc{g}(\bv)$. \end{restatable} Finally, we prove that GSP-EFX is able to compensate at least $1/4$ of the total welfare loss generated by the application of the EFX mechanism.
-Formally, \begin{restatable}{theorem}{bbEfx} The GSP-EFX mechanism is 4-budget balance. \end{restatable}
+The payments of GSP-EFX are computed as in~\cref{eq:payments}.
+Then, we have the following. \begin{restatable}{theorem}{ALGEfx} GSP-EFX achieves a value that is at least a fraction $1/3$ of the value of GSP, i.e., for all bid vectors $\bv\in\B$, $\alg^\textsc{c}(\bv) \geq \frac{1}{3} \alg^\textsc{g}(\bv)$. \end{restatable} Finally, we prove that GSP-EFX is able to compensate at least $1/4$ of the total welfare loss generated by the application of the EFX fair division scheme.
+Formally, \begin{restatable}{theorem}{bbEfx} The GSP-EFX mechanism is 4-budget balance. \end{restatable} \begin{remark} Given a number of groups $k>2$ and $\beta=1$, \cref{thm:swl_ref} and \cref{thm:rel_GSP_EFX} can be extended to show that the group EF1 (resp., group EFX) mechanism achieves a value that is at least a 1/2k fraction (resp., a fraction 1/3k) of the value of GSP. \end{remark}